Skip to main content

 The European Parliament hosted a high-level debate with the participation of various key players in European basketball.
 Members of the European Parliament discussed the significance of the sports ecosystem and the need to avoid fragmentation within competitions.
 They emphasized the importance of strengthening sports models to benefit the entire sports community.
 Euroleague Basketball's participation underscored the growth of European basketball and the importance of international cooperation.

-This news is an automatic translation.
+This is an automatic translation.
 You can read the original news, Debate en Bruselas sobre el futuro del baloncesto europeo